emmanuel-tuyishime/Proactive-Threat-Monitoring-and-Detection-Using-a-SIEM-Based-Approach/README.md

 # Proactive Threat Monitoring and Detection Using a SIEM-Based Approach

-Implementation and configuration files supporting the research presented in the paper:

-**Enhancing Cloud Security---Proactive Threat Monitoring and Detection Using a SIEM‑Based Approach**

 This repository provides deployment configurations, scripts, and architecture references used to implement a cloud‑based Security Information and Event Management (SIEM) monitoring environment for